mollyic/MRI_qa/README.md

 git clone https://github.com/mollyic/MRI_qa.git
 ```

-## Scan viewer
+### Scan viewer

-ITK-SNAP, fsleyes or MRview are compatible with the script, only one viewer is required to run the script.
-They can be downloaded using the links below.
+ITK-SNAP, fsleyes or MRview are compatible with the script, only one viewer is required.
+They can be downloaded using the links below:

 1. ITK-SNAP: http://www.itksnap.org/pmwiki/pmwiki.php?n=Documentation.TutorialSectionInstallation
 2. fsleyes: https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation